Reviews of The Colour of Magic (1983) and related work

 In the third progressive-conservative plotline, golems aspire to a kind of freedom, for themselves and others.
 They represent both chattel slaves and wage slaves, eventually adopting Marxist language.
 That is fitting because they also represent a step in the industrial revolution of the Discworld.
 In the conclusion of this arc, which is the main plot of the novel, one freedom-fighting golem concludes that it is “frightening to be free” and that people “make new chains for themselves”.
 Samuel Vimes, the progressive in charge of the Watch in this whole thread of novels within the Discworld, concurs.
 The golem goes on to say that although he will continue to liberate golems, he will do so by paying for them.
 This reminds me of the consistent message of the Epistles (ca. 110 CE), that slaves should not revolt or run away.
 They should just keep working.

 Justifying his plan for liberation by legal tender, the golem says, with typesetting shenanigans not reproduced here: “No one else to do it for us.
 We will do it by ourselves.”
-This, finally, is identity politics in the Combahee River Collective sense: Definite personal identification with a downtrodden intersectional group, combined with a loss of hope that other groups—being outsiders—will help your own.
+This, finally, is identity politics in the sense of “The Combahee River Collective Statement” (1977): Definite personal identification with a downtrodden intersectional group, combined with a loss of hope that other groups—being outsiders—will help your own.
 This is compatible with Cheery’s project to convince other dwarf women to express their femininity in the same way she does, but it is incompatible with hope in Vimes’s progressive project.
 Vimes is helping others, doing good things for less privileged groups.
 Pratchett’s ability to emulsify hopelessness with his own progressivism is probably a good thing for the Discworld’s depth of colour, but it’s still a wrong note in my opinion.

 The larger plot is good, but not stellar.
 Bonus points for the distinction between the villain’s bad puns and Pratchett’s own examples.

-References here: “Seventy-Two Letters” (2000).
+References here: The Fifth Elephant (1999), “Seventy-Two Letters” (2000).

 ‣‣ Jingo (1997)